OvRcode/ovrride/wp-content/plugins/google-sitemap-generator/readme.txt

 = How does the plugin work with WooCommerce? =

-The Google XML Sitemap Generator plugin is compatible with WooCommerce and can generate sitemaps for your online store's product pages, categories, and tags.
+The XML Sitemap Generator for Google plugin is compatible with WooCommerce and can generate sitemaps for your online store's product pages, categories, and tags.
 This will help search engines to index your products and improve your store's visibility in search results.

 = Can I customize the robots.txt file using this plugin? =

-Yes, you can customize the robots.txt file using the Google XML Sitemap Generator plugin.
+Yes, you can customize the robots.txt file using the Google XML Sitemap Generator for Google plugin.
 This will allow you to control which pages and directories search engines can crawl and index on your site.

 = Does this plugin support the Google Site Kit? =

-Yes, the Google XML Sitemap Generator plugin is compatible with the Google Site Kit.
+Yes, the XML Sitemap Generator for Google plugin is compatible with the Google Site Kit.
 This will allow you to track your site's performance in Google Search Console and Google Analytics directly from your WordPress dashboard.

 = Does this plugin support schema markup? =

-Yes, the Google XML Sitemap Generator plugin supports schema markup, which can help improve your site's visibility in search results by providing more information about your content to search engines.
+Yes, the XML Sitemap Generator for Google plugin supports schema markup, which can help improve your site's visibility in search results by providing more information about your content to search engines.

 = Where can I find the options page of the plugin? =